Yshoair/payment-service/README.md

 2. run Spring boot main class com.wefox.payment.PaymentServiceApplication

     a.
-Please note The project is developed in Java 11 to have a compatible JDK.
+Please note The project is developed in Java 11 so make sure you have a compatible JDK.

 ### :memo: Notes